Biography, as a photographer

 Nausicaa Giulia Bianchi has been an hard working member of the photography community through teaching, mentoring, curating books and exhibitions for over 15 years.

-She’s the founder and president of IDA ETS cultural association offering photography courses and workshops and building a photography community.
+She’s the founder and president of IDA cultural association offering photography courses and workshops and building a photography community.

 She’s the founder and director of TSATM, The Soul and The Machine independent two years program on authorial photography